|About the Curator:

 A Spiritual Naturalist’s approach to Judaism can be seen as a new counter-establishment tradition.
 Who has the authority, now?
 It is us.
 Spinoza’s ideas precede those of modern science, yet to some degree, he inspired them.
 Currently, he also serves as an inspiration for those of us who embrace the world view advanced by science, yet continue to value their Jewish identity and the rich, ages-old tradition in which that identity has developed.
 We can embrace the incredible picture of “the creation” that modern science is presenting to us, while maintaining our roots in the Jewish tradition.

-Written by Aron Gamman
+Section on Spinoza written by Aron Gamman

 - Wikipedia article on Humanistic Judaism